 To provide new, properly fitting gym shoes and socks to local children in need.

 Shoes 4 the Shoeless will relentlessly pursue our mission so that no child endures the unnecessary physical and emotional distress that results from wearing socks/shoes that are grossly inadequate.
-We will strive to become a valued organization in our community, known for our devoted and caring volunteers along with our faith-in-action.
+We will strive to become a valued organization in our community, known for our faith-in-action.

 Why We Do This